-Holy Rosary School notes that Course in First Aid Management of Anaphylaxis 22578VIC and Course in Allergy and Anaphylaxis Awareness 10710NAT are face-to-face courses that comply with the training requirements outlined in Ministerial Order 706.
-School staff who have completed these courses will have met the anaphylaxis training requirements for the documented period.
+Holy Rosary School notes that Course in First Aid Management of Anaphylaxis 22578VIC is a face-to-face course that complies with the training requirements outlined in Ministerial Order 706.
+School staff who have completed this course will have met the anaphylaxis training requirements for the documented period.